ResilienceAnalytics/ResilienceAnalytics.github.io/CompareEmbeddings.md

 def calculate_product_difference(word, model_1, model_2):
     """
-    Calculate the product difference for a specific word in both models.
+    Calculate various measures of difference for a specific word in both models.

     :param word: The word to compare.
     :param model_1: The first word embeddings model.
     :param model_2: The second word embeddings model.
-    :return: The product difference for the word.
+    :return: A tuple with different measures of difference.
     """
     vector_1 = model_1[word]
     vector_2 = model_2[word]
-    difference = vector_2 - vector_1
+    dn = vector_2 - vector_1

+    # Element-wise multiplication: (vector2 - vector1) * vector1
-    return difference * vector_1  # Element-wise multiplication
+    elementwise_product = dn * vector_1

+    # Sum of products for each dimension: ni * dni' + dni * ni'
+    sum_of_products = sum(n1 * dn_i + dn_i * n2 for n1, n2, dn_i in zip(vector_1, vector_2, dn))

+    return elementwise_product, sum_of_products, dn

 def calculate_differences_for_all_words(model_1, model_2):
     """
-    Calculate the product differences for all common words in both models.
+    Calculate various measures of differences for all common words in both models.

     :param model_1: The first word embeddings model.
     :param model_2: The second word embeddings model.
-    :return: A dictionary with words as keys and their product differences as values.
+    :return: A dictionary with words as keys and their different measures of differences as values.
     """
     common_words = set(model_1.key_to_index.keys()).intersection(model_2.key_to_index.keys())
     differences = {word: calculate_product_difference(word, model_1, model_2) for word in common_words}